A proof of Furstenberg's conjecture on the intersections of $\times p$ and $\times q$-invariant sets: An ergodic theoretic result

-For definitions of Bernoulli system and factor, see Subsection \ref{preliminary on DS 1}.
+For definitions of Bernoulli shift and factor, see Subsection \ref{preliminary on DS 1}.
+In the above version of Sinai's factor theorem, we include the case when $h(\mu,T)=0$ -- in this case the theorem is obviously true since every Bernoulli shift with zero entropy is a trivial one-point system (the product measure $\nu$ is a Dirac measure at a fixed point) which is trivially a factor of $(X, T,\mu) $.
 The original version of Sinai's factor theorem \cite{Sinai62,Sinai64} was stated for invertible systems, but it also implicitly applies to non-invertible ones (for the proof see also \cite{OW75}).